Shreeramghimire/Salmon-Statistics/first_part.md

 | **Jackknife SE** | Standard error from pseudo-values | $SE = \sqrt{\frac{1}{n(n-1)} \sum (\text{Pseudo}_i - \bar{\text{Pseudo}})^2}$ |
 | **Interpretation** | Each pseudo-value represents the contribution of one observation | High leverage = pseudo-value far from others |

-**The Bottom Line:** Pseudo-observations let us see the **hidden influence** of each data point on any statistic—mean, median, variance, correlation, or regression slope—without complex math!
+**The Bottom Line:** Pseudo-observations let us see the **hidden influence** of each data point on any statistic—mean, median, variance, correlation, or regression slope without complex math!

 ## Confidence Intervals for Binomial Proportions